kb-dk/ds-cumulus-export/README.md

 ## Run

-The `mvn package` produces a tar intended for deployment.
-It must be unpacked:
+After build has been completed, there should be a tar-archive intended for deployment in the `target`-folder.
+ In order to runt the program, the archive must be unpacked:
 ```
 tar -xf target/cumulus-export-0.1-SNAPSHOT-distribution.tar.gz -C target/
 ```